Berman510/discord_movie-night-bot/README.md

 - **Smart Organization:** Movies are automatically categorized by status
 - **Discussion Threads:** Each recommendation gets its own discussion thread
 - **IMDb Integration:** Automatic movie details, posters, and ratings
+- **Always-Available Interface:** Every movie post includes a recommendation button and quick guide
+- **Bot-Only Channels:** Perfect for channels where only the bot can post - users always have access to features

 ---